-We provide many important podiatric services for fellow members of our Southeast Wisconsin community, such as treatment for heel pain and ingrown toenails, advanced laser therapy to promote faster healing in soft tissues, and prescribing custom orthotics to improve biomechanical issues.
+We provide many important podiatric services for fellow members of our Southeast Wisconsin community, such as treatment for heel pain and ingrown toenails, foot surgery and prescribing custom orthotics to improve biomechanical issues.

 Of course, the diabetic foot care services Dr. Andrew Marso provides right here in Milwaukee County are perhaps even more important than all of those.